Back

 These biosensors leverage the unique properties of DNA, such as its ability to selectively bind with complementary sequences through base pairing, to detect target analytes.
 These sensors are used in genetic testing, pathogen detection, cancer diagnostics, and environmental monitoring.

-DNA-based biosensors are versatile and have applications in various fields, including diagnostics, monitoring, and genetic analysis.
+DNA-based biosensors are versatile and have applications in diagnostics, monitoring, and genetic analysis.

 Optical

 Like DNA-based sensors, optical biosensors are versatile and have applications in many fields.
-They are used in diagnostics, environmental monitoring, food safety, and in testing drugs.
+They are used in diagnostics, environmental monitoring, food safety, and drug testing.

 Electrochemical

-Electrochemical sensors utilize the principles of electrochemistry to detect and quantify the presence of specific chemicals or analytes.
+Electrochemical sensors use electrochemical principles to detect and quantify specific chemicals or analytes.
 They typically consist of three main components: an electrode, an electrolyte, and a reference electrode.
-The interaction between the target analyte and the electrode surface leads to measurable electrical signals, which are then correlated with the concentration of the analyte.
+The interaction between the target analyte and the electrode surface generates measurable electrical signals, which are then correlated with the analyte concentration.

 These sensors are widely used in various applications, including environmental monitoring, medical diagnostics, and food safety.